This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Cloning in Lambda – 1”.

 b) substitution fragment

 c) stuffer fragment

 d) displacement fragment

-Explanation: The fragment inserted in the place of the central portion of genome is known as stuffer fragment.
+Explanation: The fragment inserted in the place of the central portion of the genome is known as the stuffer fragment.
 It is generated by doing partial digestion an enzyme having a 4bp long recognition site.

 7. Choose incorrect statement for the substitution vector EMBL4.

 a) It is having two single multiple cloning sites